Daniel-KM/Omeka-S-module-Access/README.md

 keep some private resources private, and some other ones available on request, or globally.

-There are two ways to indicate which resources are restricted.
+There are three ways to indicate which resources are restricted.

 - By default, it is a specific param available as a radio button in the advanced tab of the resource form.
-- The second way is to add a value to the property `curation:reserved`, that is created by the module.
+- The second way is to add a value to the property `curation:reserved` (by default), that is created by the module.
 The value can be whatever you want, even empty value `0` or `false`, but it is not recommended: use `yes` or something else.
+- The third way is to add a specific value to the property `curation:access` (by default), that is created by the module.
+The specific values can be "free", "reserved" or "restricted".
+The property and the names can be translated or modified in the config.
+It is recommended to create a custom vocab and to use it via the resource templates to avoid errors in the values.

 To set the mode, update the file `config/config.local.php` in the Omeka
 directory: